benjaminion/upgrading-ethereum-book/src/book.md

     ]))
 ```

 The `Slot` and the `CommitteeIndex` are just basic `uint64` types.
-Their hash tree roots are just their little-endian 256-bit representations.
+Their hash tree roots are their little-endian 256-bit representations.

 ```python
 >>> a.data.slot.hash_tree_root().hex()